JESFTechnology/JESFTechnology/README.md

-### Olá..
-Sejam bem-vindos ao meu perfil.
-Eu sou Johann Sacconi.
 ### Hello..
 Welcome to my perfil.
 I'm Johann Sacconi.

+- 🎓 Where I studied: IFSULDEMINAS Campus Machado | High School and College |
-- 📫 How to reach me: johannsacconi@gmail.com
+- 📫 How to reach me: johannestevaosacconi@gmail.com

 - #### Here some of the technologies I'm currently working with: